-The physical environment is summarized in Section 3.0 and the reader is referred to this section and Section 5.5 in LGL (2012) (appended) to assist in determining the effects of the environment on the Project.
+The physical environment is summarized in Section 3.0 and the reader is referred to this Section and Section 5.5 in LGL (2012) (appended) to assist in determining the effects of the environment on the Project.
 Furthermore, safety issues are assessed in detail during the permitting and program application processes established by the C-NLOPB as the regulatory authority in this matter.
 Nonetheless, effects on the Project are important to consider, at least on a high level, because they may sometimes cause effects on the environment.
 For example, accidental spills may be more likely to occur during rough weather.

 Given the Project time window of May to December for seismic operations and the requirement of a seismic survey to avoid periods and locations of sea ice, sea ice should have no effect on the Project.
 Icebergs in the spring and early summer may cause some survey delays if tracks have to be altered to avoid them.
 Icebergs may cause some detours in May when iceberg occurrence of any size is on the order of 28% (of total for the year) as opposed to June (9%), July (2%), and August through December (essentially 0%) based on data contained in Table 3.5.3 in LGL (2012).
+All necessary measures will be taken to ensure the safety of the vessel and personnel.
+If extreme weather conditions become a threat warranting a deviation from the survey plan, the vessel could be forced to sail outside the Project Area but no source array activation will required.
+In such a case, a notification to mariners will be issued.
+The FLO and picket vessel will continue to function to identify fishing gear locations and communicate with fishers as needed.

 Most environmental constraints on seismic surveys on the Grand Banks are those imposed by wind and wave.
 If the Beaufort wind scale is six or greater, there is generally too much noise for seismic data to be of use.
 A Beaufort wind scale of six is equivalent to wind speeds of 22-27 knots (11.3-13.9 m/s), and is associated with wave heights ranging from 2.4-4.0 m.
 In the Study Area, these conditions are typically reached at a consistent level in the late autumn and winter months.
-Certainly, if the sea state exceeds 3.0 m or winds exceed 40 kt (20.6 m/s), then continuation/termination of seismic surveying will be evaluated.
-The absolute operating limits for seismic vessels are 3.5 m combined sea significant wave height and 45 kt (23.2 m/s) winds.
-Based on multi-year data at a nearby grid point, these wave limits may be approached about 8% of the time in May, 4% in June, 2% in July, 4% in August, 12% in September, 26% in October, 38% in November, and 55% of the time in December (see Figure 3.2.1 in LGL 2012).
+Certainly, if the sea state exceeds 5 (3.0 m waves) or winds exceed 40 kt (20.6 m/s), then continuation/termination of seismic surveying will be evaluated.
+The absolute operating limits for most seismic vessels are 3.5 m combined sea significant wave height and 45 kt (23.2 m/s) winds.
+Based on multi-year data at a nearby grid point, these wave limits may be approached about 8% of the time in May, 4% in June, 2% in July, 4% in August, 12% in September, 26% in October, 38% in November, and 55% of the time in December

+(see Figure 3.2.1 in LGL 2012).
 Similarly, 23.2 m/s winds might occur 1% or less of the time during the Project time frame based on historical data (see Figure 3.10 in LGL 2012).